balkey/eu1420/README.md

 ### Install csvkit system-wide

 Make sure that you are able to run csvkit commands directly from the command line or envoked via Python.
-Therefore we recommend to install it system wide.
+Therefore we recommend to install it system-wide.

 On Ubuntu: